20lives/dmote/doc/options.md

 ###### Parameter `mount-length`

-The length of the part of the bolt that is screwed into place against the case.
-This is in addition to `overshoot` and goes in the opposite direction.
+The length of the base that contains the threaded fasteners used to secure the bolt over the MCU.
+This is in addition to `overshoot` and goes in the opposite direction, away from the PCB.

 ###### Parameter `mount-thickness`

 The thickness of the mount.
-This is the major determinant of the length of d you will need.
+You will need a threaded fastener slightly longer than this.

 #### Section `stop`